Telemetry Guide

 - OpenInference (

-openinference.*): - A mature convention designed specifically for LLM and agentic application tracing.
+openinference.*): - A convention designed specifically for LLM and agentic application tracing.

 - Deeply integrated into AI evaluation suites (e.g., Arize Phoenix, Langfuse).